History and joint schools

 Perhaps the best thing about doing History at Oxford, is the absurd amount of choice you get as to what it is you’d like to study: in the whole of the degree, there’s only one module that every single undergraduate will do, and even within that module there’s a vast amount of flexibility.
 The chances of any two people doing the exact same degree, in terms of modules studies, is pretty slim: at the start of each term you get a choice of what subject area you want to study, with the number of choices for a particular term ranging from four to as many as thirty different modules.
 You really are able to pursue the areas which you’re most interested in, or indeed, spend time developing your understanding of a period or an area of the world that you had never considered before – for example, I never thought I’d find myself so interested in Japan’s Edo period!

-Doing a History degree at Oxford provides so much room for tailoring the three years to precisely what you want to study because of the great number of specialist academics who teach at the University: each term, depending on which module you choose, you’ll be taught by a tutor who is expert in that subject, whether at your college or at another one.
+Doing a History degree at Oxford provides so much room for tailoring the three years to precisely what you want to study because of the great number of specialist academics who teach the University history course: each term, depending on which module you choose, you’ll be taught by a tutor who is expert in that subject, whether at your college or at another one.
 Not only does this mean that you’re always getting specialised tutoring on the subjects you’re most interested in – it’s also a great way to see more of the university!
 In short, the adaptability and flexibility of the Oxford History degree is probably what I would consider to be the best thing about it.
 The only issue is being spoilt for choice!

 Most important thing you’ve learnt?